Pediatric Eye Exams in New Tampa and New Port Richey, FL

 How Do I know If My Older Child Needs an Exam?

 Not all children are able to make it in for their first exam until they start to have problems at school.
 In many cases, the school nurse will do an annual screening where a child has to read an eye chart in the office.
 This is not an eye exam and only catches problems well after they should have been treated.
 Regardless, there are some signs to keep an eye out for.

 Children who are having eye problems at a grade school age will show signs of:

 - Poor handwriting

 - Turning their head to one side to favor the right or left eye when focusing

 - Short attention span

-- Avoiding reading
+- Avoidance of reading

-- Losing their place often while reading
+- Constantly losing their place while reading

-The Eye Exam in Tampa
+The Eye Doctors New Tampa